fenom-template/Laravel.Fenom/README.md

 ## Use
 If you use the setting `'controller_syntax' => 'blade'`, changes to the controllers do not need to make.

-If setting `'controller_syntax' => 'blade'` calling view in controller will be like this:
+If setting `'controller_syntax' => 'fenom'` calling view in controller will be like this:
 ```php
 public function index() {
     return view('myfolder/welcome.tpl');